DjangoJungle/LightTS_4_HAR/README.md

-This is a basic repository for SRTP @ZJU.
+This is a basic repository for LightMHNN.